2025-2026 Academic Year

 The Roots of Peace and Conflict 0.5 unit

-Definitions of peace and conflict.
-Analysis of the patterns of peace and conflict in personal, family, school, cultural, national and global contexts.
+An analysis of the patterns of peace and conflict in personal, family, school, cultural, national, and global contexts.
 The interdisciplinary approach will stress the inter-relatedness of ecological, technological, military and developmental issues.
-Themes for study may include domestic violence, conflicts in the workplace, racial and gender discrimination, cross-cultural communication, world hunger and food security, poverty and international trade relations; appropriate technology and resource utilization, sustainable development.
+Themes for study may include domestic violence, conflicts in the workplace, racial and gender discrimination, cross-cultural communication, world hunger and food security, poverty and international trade relations, appropriate technology and resource utilization, sustainable development.
+Note: Students who have received credit for FSGN 2202 may not take this course for credit.

 Perspectives on Parent-Child Relations Across the Life Course 0.5 unit